wang-q/genomes/groups/Pseudomonas.md

 * Old ones: Cellvibrionales, Oceanospirillales, Pseudomonadales, and Alteromonadales
 * New ones: Moraxellales, Kangiellales, and Pseudomonadales

+Another recent [paper](https://doi.org/10.1099/ijsem.0.005542) proposed that an outlier clade of P. aeruginosa (containing PA7) split into a new species, Pseudomonas paraeruginosa.

 ### List all ranks

 ```shell